zarr-developers/zarr-python/docs/contributing.rst

     ```python
-    >>> import zarr
+    import zarr
-    >>> g = zarr.group()
+    g = zarr.group()
-    ...
+    # etc.
     ```

+2. An explanation of why the current behaviour is wrong/not desired, and what you expect instead.

-2. Information about the version of Zarr, along with versions of dependencies and the Python interpreter, and installation information.
+3. Information about the version of Zarr, along with versions of dependencies and the Python interpreter, and installation information.
 The version of Zarr can be obtained from the ``zarr.__version__`` property.
 Please also state how Zarr was installed, e.g., "installed via pip into a virtual environment", or "installed using conda".
-   Information about other packages installed can be obtained by executing ``pip list`` (if using pip to install packages) or ``conda list`` (if using conda to install packages) from the operating system command prompt.
+   Information about other packages installed can be obtained by executing ``pip freeze`` (if using pip to install packages) or ``conda env export`` (if using conda to install packages) from the operating system command prompt.
 The version of the Python interpreter can be obtained by running a Python interactive session, e.g.::

     $ python
     Python 3.6.1 (default, Mar 22 2017, 06:17:05)
     [GCC 6.3.0 20170321] on linux

-3. An explanation of why the current behaviour is wrong/not desired, and what you expect instead.

 Enhancement proposals
 ---------------------